shellytalis/policy-model-tutorial/index.md

  <div id="style"> <<nameOfFile>> </div>
 ```

-2. In the _<<nameOfFile>>_ you need to write the name of the css file that describes the style that you want the site to have.
+<small> In the _<<nameOfFile>>_ you need to write the name of the css file that describes the style that you want the site to have.
 For example, if the name of the file is `style.css` that it will be like this:

 ```yaml
 <div id="style">style.css</div>